MicrosoftDocs/quantum-docs/articles/optimization-simulated-annealing.md

 It is also a good algorithm for larger problems (thousands of variables).

 > [!NOTE]
-> For further information on choosing which solver to use, please refer to [this document](xref:microsoft.azure.quantum.optimization.choose-solver).
+> For further information on determining which solver to use, refer to [Which optimization solver should I use?](xref:microsoft.quantum.optimization.choose-solver).

 ## Parameter Free Simulated Annealing (CPU)